Sn1r/Forbidden-Buster/README.md

 ```

 ### Using Docker
 You can also use Docker to run Forbidden-Buster.
-This approach ensures that you have a consistent environment without needing to install Go on your host machine.
+This approach ensures that you have a consistent environment without needing to install Python on your host machine.

 #### Building the Docker Image
 First, build the Docker image: